-Wool is also a protein fiber but is harder to ignite than silk as the individual "hair" fibers are shorter than silk and the weave of the fabrics is generally looser than with silk.
+- Wool is also a protein fiber but is harder to ignite than silk as the individual "hair" fibers are shorter than silk and the weave of the fabrics is generally looser.
 The flame is steady but more difficult to keep burning.
 The smell of burning wool is like burning hair.

 Other commonly asked questions about Fabrics and their Features

 - What is Micro Suede?

 - What is two-fold or two-ply cloth?

 - What is Dormieul?